mitsuba-renderer/mitsuba3/docs/src/getting_started/scene_file_format.rst

         <!-- ... -->
     </scene>

-The scene version attribute denotes the release of Mitsuba that was used to create the scene.
+The `version` attribute denotes the release of Mitsuba that was used to create the scene.
 This information allows mitsuba to always correctly process the file irregardless of any potential future changes in the scene description language.

 Mitsuba Object